Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Numerical Study

 \subsubsection{\texorpdfstring{$\tilde{\mathbf{v}}_{45^\circ}$}{45}-direction}

-In both Fig.~\ref{fig:SD:NloS} and Fig.~\ref{fig:SD:Clock}, subfigure (d) shows tighter PLs and simulated IRs closer to $P_\mathrm{TIR}$ compared to subfigure (a), highlighting the advantage of Bayesian RAIM when the direction of interest is known.
+In both Fig.~\ref{fig:SD:NloS} and Fig.~\ref{fig:SD:Clock}, subfigure (d) demonstrates tighter PLs and simulated IRs closer to $P_\mathrm{TIR}$ than subfigure (a), illustrating the benefit of Bayesian RAIM when the direction of interest is known.
+Fig.~\ref{fig:Compare:Genie} compares the empirical CDFs of PL and PE values with those from the genie variation.
+The PE CDFs are nearly identical, and the PL CDFs are also very close, particularly for NLoS faults.